Learning to Rank for Blind Image Quality Assessment: Subjective Study PIPs

 \subsection{Relationship between Subjective Preference Labels and Quality Scores}

-To simplify our representation, we refer to the difference between the DMOS values associated with an image pair as \textit{difference DMOS} in the remainder of this paper.
-To visualize the relationship between the subjective preference labels and the quality scores, we plot the distributions of the preference labels versus the difference DMOS values for the 2000 pairs labeled by all the subjects (all) and for the other pairs labeled by one subject (one), respectively, in Fig. \ref{SubDataAnalysis}.
-The x-coordinate shows the interval of the difference DMOS values, and the y-coordinate is the percentage of corresponding pairs assigned as each kind of preference label.
+To visualize the relationship between the subjective preference label and the quality score, we plot the distributions of the preference label versus the DMOS difference for the 10,000 pairs labeled by all the subjects (marked by "all" in Fig. \ref{SubDataAnalysis}).
+In addition, we calculated the distributions for the pairs labeled by each subject, respectively, and show the average distribution (shown in the form of dashed lines and marked by "one" in Fig. \ref{SubDataAnalysis}) and the standard deviations of these distributions across subjects (shown in the form of error-bars).
+The x-coordinate shows the interval of the DMOS difference, and the y-coordinate is the percentage of corresponding pairs assigned as each kind of preference label.

+The distributions of the singly assigned labels approach to those of the mean responses of a number of observers.
+In particular, when the DMOS difference is small, the variances on the distributions are relatively large.
+This is mainly because subjects label different numbers of image pairs as "uncertain" (i.e. $y=0$).
+In contrast, when the DMOS difference is sufficiently large, the variances become very small, because subjects usually report unanimous preference labels.
+Thus we can conclude that the distributions are generally consistent across subjects.

-In Table \ref{tab:ACCURACIES1}, we report the median accuracy of the responses by each subject and the accuracy of the preference labels derived from DMOS for the 2,000 pairs.
-In Table \ref{tab:ACCURACIES2}, we tabulate the accuracies without considering the pairs associated with an average preference label of $y=0$.
-As is clear, when the difference DMOS is small, it cannot precisely reflect the relative quality of the corresponding images, but if the difference DMOS is large enough, e.g. greater than 10, it is generally consistent with the human judgment of relative quality.
+In Table \ref{tab:ACCURACIES1}, we report the median accuracy of the responses by each subject and the accuracy of the preference labels derived from DMOS for the 10,000 pairs.
+In Table \ref{tab:ACCURACIES2}, we tabulate the accuracies without considering the pairs associated with a preference label of $y=0$.
+As is clear, when the DMOS difference is small, DMOS cannot precisely reflect the relative quality of the corresponding images; but if the DMOS difference is sufficiently large, e.g. greater than 10, it is generally consistent with the human judgment of the relative quality.
 This agrees with the impact of the threshold $T$ on the performance of the proposed BIQA method, as discussed in Section V.A.

-It is remarkable that the judgments made by a single subject yield a highly comparable level of accuracy, given that the DMOS are obtained at much higher cost.
-In addition, the distributions of the singly assigned labels approach those of the average responses of many observers.
+It is remarkable that the judgments made by a single subject yield a highly comparable level of accuracy obtained by the DMOS data labelled by a number of subjects.
+Thus, the proposed scheme significantly saves the cost for collecting training data.
 These results demonstrate that we can obtain valid preference labels by making only one subjective judgment for each image pair.
 Compared with the acquisition of DMOS, this is much easier and more efficient; we can learn an efficient BIQA model from the labeled image pairs, as shown in Section IV and the following subsection.